B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-The position of the ones defines the whole according to which are formed on the one hand the tenths, the hundredths and the thousandths and on the other hand the tens, the hundreds and the thousands.It can therefoere be said that the ones, identified by the decimal point, is at the heart of the decimal system.
+The position of the ones defines the whole according to which are formed on the one hand the tenths, the hundredths and the thousandths and on the other hand the tens, the hundreds and the thousands.
+It can therefore be said that the ones, identified by the decimal point, is at the heart of the decimal system.

 Knowledge: Algorithm

-Algorithms are sets of rules and ordered actions needed to solve an addition, subtraction, multiplication or division.
+Algorithms are sets of rules and ordered actions needed to perform an addition, subtraction, multiplication or division.
 In simple terms, an algorithm is the "recipe" for an operation.
 (Kilpatrick, Swafford and Findell, 2001, p.
 103)

-Knowledge: Usual Algorithm
+Knowledge: Standard Algorithm

 Standardized method for performing an operation.